 At the same time, they were also permitted (usually; see above) to go far beyond the limits that would be acceptable for nobility, due to their role in the court.
 Even if they genuinely angered someone of power, showing that one was so thin-skinned as to take offence at a jester would often make the offended party look worse than the insult itself.

 By his own admission, Tom Baker loved tormenting his co-stars will "tall stories".
 A frequent victim was Nicholas Courtney — apparently as much of a lovable wet blanket as the Brigadier.

 When Elijah Wood was in New York promoting The Lord of the Rings: The Return of the King, Dominic Monaghan called from Berlin, pretending to be Hans Jensen, a German TV host.
-During the interview, Monaghan/Jensen asked Wood a bunch of ridiculous questions (e.g., asking Wood if he played soccer, they clarifying it with, "Do you kick balls?"); Monaghan couldn't keep a straight face and was barely able to keep from laughing.
+During the interview, Monaghan/Jensen asked Wood a bunch of ridiculous questions (e.g., asking Wood if he played soccer, then clarifying with, "Do you kick balls?"); Monaghan couldn't keep a straight face and was barely able to keep from laughing.
 The result can be seen on the Return of the King extended edition DVD with an introduction from Wood (who, once the joke was revealed, found the whole thing "brilliant").